almogii/almogii/README.md

 - 👋 Hi, I’m @almogii
 - 👀 I’m interested in programing and sport
-- 🌱 I’m currently learning javascript html& react
+- 🌱 I’m currently learning js html5 css3 react
-- 💞️ I’m looking to collaborate on anyting lol
 - 📫 How to reach me by email almogitskovich@gmail.com

 <!---